Marilyn Gossman Endowed Lectureship

 The Department of Physical Therapy in the School of Health Professions respectfully requests your continued support to provide funding toward the endowed lectureship in memory of Gossman.
 Each year a renowned therapist, who has made profound contributions to the physical therapy profession, will be selected to give a lecture that is free and open to the public.
 In addition, the PT department will conduct events for UAB PT students, faculty, and alumni, as well as PT clinicians from across Alabama and the southeast to coincide with the Marilyn Gossman Lecture Series.

-The series kicks off in 2014 – the 50th anniversary of the initiation of PT education at UAB.
-Anthony Delitto, Ph.D., PT, FAPTA, recognized around the world for his accomplishments and contributions to the PT profession, is the inaugural speaker.
+The series kicked off in 2014 – the 50th anniversary of the initiation of PT education at UAB.
+Anthony Delitto, Ph.D., PT, FAPTA, recognized around the world for his accomplishments and contributions to the PT profession, was the inaugural speaker.

 We ask that you please remember, as the endowment grows, so does the strength of our programming.
 The friends of Marilyn are asking you – along with everyone that was impacted by her or the physical therapy program she built at UAB – to make your own impact on the future of physical therapy and give a gift today to strengthen this ongoing lectureship.